Gudimallam Lingam: Setting

 Though the linga has remained in worship in the temple built around it, its relationship to the sanctuary and setting has been altered since Rao's time.
 The photograph in Rao's 1916 book, like the one at the top of the article, shows the linga set into the floor, which comes at about the level of the dwarf's midriff.
 More recent photos and videos, presumably taken after an ASI exploration in 1973–74, show the lingam in a square stone enclosure on the floor, with the whole length of the dwarf (who is kneeling) visible, as well as a circular pediment.

 The stone slabs making the enclosure are plain on the outside, but carved on the inside as stone railings (with three horizontal rails) in a pattern comparable to those of ancient Buddhist stupas such as Sanchi (but much smaller).
 Rao was unaware of this structure, then below the floor, saying "the pedestal is cut out in the form of a quadrangular ridge on the ground", this ridge in fact being the top of the uppermost rail of the railings.
 Whether the rest of the floor was lowered or the linga and railings raised is unclear; the sanctuary floor is now a few steps below the main floor level of the temple, an unusual feature which Rao's plan of the temple from 1911 shows, but does not give measurements for.
 The linga also has a modern golden metal frame, topped by a naga head, behind it.

 Sources disagree about the expression and connotations of the "dwarf" below Shiva.
 To Rao he is "jolly and happy, as is evidenced by the broad grin on his face".
 He has "pointed animal ears".
 For Elgood, he is a "yaksha with fish-shaped feet and conch-shaped ears", so a spirit connected with water, matching the water pot held by Shiva (Rao would never have seen these feet).
 Shiva conventionally stands on such a figure in much later depictions of him as Nataraja ("Lord of the Dance"), where the figure is usually said to represent "ignorance", but in the earliest Indian stone monumental sculpture, figures often stand on dwarfish figures, as with (for example) the Bhutesvara Yakshis (Buddhist, 2nd century AD), where these figures also seem rather cheerful.

-Karthikeya Sharma, who conducted the ASI excavations, states that the Gudimallam Linga combines several later aspects of Siva; for example, the God's eyes focusing on the tip of his nose indicates the Virupaksha and Yoga-Dakshinamurthy aspects of later years.
-The holding of a ram in his right hand indicates the Bhikshatanamurthi aspect of Siva.
+Karthikeya Sharma, who conducted the ASI excavations, states that the Gudimallam Linga combines several later aspects of Siva; for example, the God's eyes focusing on the tip of his nose indicates the Virupaksha (kingly) and Yoga-Dakshina-murthi (supreme guru) aspects of later years.
+The holding of a ram in his right hand indicates the Bhikshatana-murthi aspect of Siva as supreme mendicant or beggar.